Couleur Café

-Couleur Café Festival is an annual urban contemporary music festival taking place around the end of June or early July in the city of Brussels, Belgium, organised since 1990.
-Since its inception, the festival had been located at Tour & Taxis, but from its 2017 edition it has moved to the Heysel Plateau near the Atomium.
+Couleur Café Festival is an annual world and urban contemporary music festival taking place around the end of June or early July in Brussels, Belgium.

+History

+At its inception in 1990, the festival was organised in the Halles de Schaerbeek/Hallen van Schaarbeek, a cultural centre in the Schaerbeek municipality.
+In 1994, following work on the Halles de Schaerbeek, the festival moved to the Tour & Taxis site, north-west of the Pentagon (Brussels' city centre).
+From its 2017 edition, it has been held on the Heysel/Heizel Plateau in northern Brussels, near the Atomium.

+Description

 The scope of the three-day festival lies on world music with as main styles funk, hiphop, reggae, dance, dub, soul, Latin, blues and rock divided over four stages.
 Internationally famous acts as well as less known talent or locally popular musicians are represented.

-Apart from the music itself there is also a large art exposition, a market with young designers, dance workshops, cocktailbars and food stands from a worldwide variety of kitchens (fifty countries).
+Apart from the music itself, there is also a large art exposition, a market with young designers, dance workshops, cocktail bars and food stands from a worldwide variety of kitchens (fifty countries).
 Festival visitors can camp nearby at Camping Zen.

 In 2014, the entire event counted 72,000 visitors over three days.